 especially the Courts.

 The FY 2018 budget also includes an additional $2.3 million for CSB to hire 22 additional Developmental Disabilities Support Coordinators, in response to growing demand for these mandated services resulting from the state's Medicaid Waiver system redesign.

 As a cost-saving measure, the advertised budget had included proposals to eliminate two CSB programs: Youth Day Treatment and the Community Readiness and Support Program (CRSP).
-The final budget eliminates funding for Youth Day Treatment, but restores funding and staff positions to continue the second program, CRSP.
+The final budget eliminated funding for Youth Day Treatment, but restored funding and staff positions to continue the second program, CRSP.